 The Keychron C2 doesn't have companion software.
 The included quick start guide includes suggestions for third-party keyboard remapping software, but this isn't something we test for.
 There are lighting modes saved in onboard memory, and you can cycle them with a button on the top-right of the keyboard.

-The Keychron C2 is fully compatible with both Windows and macOS.
-It's also compatible with Linux, but the screen brightness up/down keys don't work.
+The Keychron C2 is fully compatible with Windows, macOS, and Linux.
+However, on Linux, the screen brightness up/down keys don't work.